slacy/blog/content/Introduction.md

 These are extremely important questions, and most tutorials I found were lacking this type of low level deph and context.

+TensorFlow itself is a very large and complex framework, ranging from symbolic graph construction primitives, to distributed training and system management, threads and queueing, etc.  There are many moving pieces in the codebase

 There are many tutorials for TensorFlow on the internet, but most of them (including ones included in the [TensorFlow documentation](https://www.tensorflow.org/tutorials/mnist/beginners/) itself) take a "top down" approach, starting with running an large complex models, like an MNIST classifier, on a pre-existing data set downloaded from the internet.
 This is not the way I approach learning, and I would like a set of articles describing basic machine learning from first principles, starting with simple examples, and working forward.

 The top down style introductions are useful for people who have a specific dataset or application in mind, or for those who are ready to apply *existing ML models* to new or existing datasets.
 They're also useful for people who want to get a 10,000 foot view of what ML is and how it's applied in practice.